cloudmesh-community/fa18-523-57/paper/paper.md

 [@fa18-523-57-PyTorch-Wikipedia] and is a successor framework of Torch [@fa18-523-57-Torch] and has been built on it.
 Torch is a computing framework for scientific calculations wrapped in Lua, a programming language written in a general purpose programming language C [@fa18-523-57-C].

-Torch runs even in constrained platforms through LuaJIT [@fa18-523-57-LuaJIT] a platform specific compiler.
+This framework Torch runs even in constrained platforms through LuaJIT [@fa18-523-57-LuaJIT] a platform specific compiler.
 It is used extensively to implement machine learning and deep learning algorithms [@fa18-523-57-PyTorch-Wikipedia].
 It has a plethora of packages commonly used for Machine Learning, Signal Processing,